espoon-voltti/s3-downloader/README.md

 1. Create a git tag:

-        git tag -a v1.0.1 -m "- This is a change included in this release"
+        git tag -a v1.0.1 -m "v1.0.1" -m "- This is a change included in this release"

     - Name releases like: `vX.X.X`, following [semantic versioning](https://semver.org/)
     - Include all changes in message
 1. Push git tag:

-        git push --tags
+        git push --follow-tags

 1. CircleCI creates a GitHub release with artifacts from the tag
     - **NOTE:**: Requires a GitHub Personal access token configured as `GITHUB_TOKEN` for the CircleCI build